boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

 More complex scenarios can happen with extra segmentation of the TN and additional TN Orchestration domains.
 It is not realistic to describe any design flavor, however the main concepts presented here in terms of segmentation (provider/customer) and stitching (AC) can be reused for the integration of more complex integrations.

-## 5G Slice to RFC XXXX Network Slice Mapping {#sec-mapping}
+## Realization Schemes for RFC XXXX Network Slices {#sec-mapping}

 > Editor Note: This section is intended to focus on the realization implications of the mappings.
 Will reassess in future versions whether this section should be maintained or moved to {{?I-D.ietf-teas-5g-network-slice-application}}.

-   There are multiple options to map a 5G network slice to RFC XXXX Network
+   There are multiple options to map a 5G Network Slice to RFC XXXX Network
    Slices:

    * 1 to N: